 In 2019 we divested 6 facilities in North America.
 Our data has been adjusted to account for this divestiture.
 Also, in 2019 we closed two facilities, one in North America and one in Latin America.
 In 2019 our Egypt plants started reporting our AMEA region, previously they reported into our Europe organization.
+In 2020 we acquired a facility in Turkey.
 Our current data reflects this structural change.

-(C15.1) Provide details for the person that has signed off (approved) your CDP climate change response.
+(C16.1) Provide details for the person that has signed off (approved) your CDP climate change response.

-Job title Corresponding job category Row 1 Amy Senter, Chief Sustainability Officer Chief Sustainability Officer (CSO)
+Job title Corresponding job category Row 1 Chief Sustainability Officer Chief Sustainability Officer (CSO)